Table of Contents

 Specific meal timing and superfood strategies have been shown to optimize performance and recovery.
 As most patients are well aware, good nutrition and a balanced diet are important components of overall health.
 What may surprise people with back problems is that diet, nutrition and maintaining a healthy weight also play a major role in spine health.
 For Answers to any questions you may have please call Dr. Jimenez at 915-850-0900

-The information herein on "Ten Foods For Energy/Performance & Vitamins That Support Spine Health" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Ten Foods For Energy/Performance & Vitamins That Support Spine Health" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.